How to Identify and Overcome False Humility

 Humble people are not weak but are capable of accepting they have weaknesses just as they own their strengths.

-That high sense of internal awareness of yourself and eternal awareness of others guide positive interaction with people.
+That high internal awareness of yourself and eternal awareness of others guide positive interaction with people.

 Things you can do to increase EQ include accepting criticism without feeling unworthy or inferior.
 Also becoming more attuned to the feelings of others and respectfully sharing your true feelings.